 (Additionally, there are individuals born with genetic anomalies (sex chromosomes, gonads, and genitalia) which don't conform to the usual binary of male/female.
 Known as intersex, the prevalence of such occurrences is thought to be about 0.018% of the population.
-People with abnormalities of development should be helped to find their place as they see it best, and it's not the intention of this article to discuss those particular cases in any detail.)6 of those suffering from gender dysphoria are between 0.002% and 0.005% of the population, actually a very small number.
+People with abnormalities of development should be helped to find their place as they see it best, and it's not the intention of this article to discuss those particular cases in any detail.)6

+Yet the statistics would suggest that the reportable numbers of those suffering from gender dysphoria are between 0.002% and 0.005% of the population, actually a very small number.
 It goes no way towards explaining the absolute explosion that seems to have happened in recent years, as young children and teens are diagnosed as transgender, rushed into hormone treatments, and, more drastically, undergoing life-altering surgeries.
+This is such a difficult issue for families to navigate today.
+Many of us can feel out of our depth engaging in conversations that use terms and language that have shifted so dramatically from historically accepted definitions.